Ridesharing Driver

 Why customers might not like this change

-Some customers will miss the flexibility to remove or lower a tip.
+Some customers will miss the option to remove or lower a tip if they believe that they got poor service.

 Will customers tip as often if they don’t have the option to remove it?